ream/deprecated/examples/with-element-ui/README.md

-# unvue + element-ui
+# ream + element-ui

 The only thing that is worthing noting here:

-- adds a `.babelrc` (unvue automatically load it), using `babel-plugin-component` so that you can import components you actually need
+- adds a `.babelrc` (ream automatically load it), using `babel-plugin-component` so that you can import components you actually need

-It's quite easy to use unvue with element-ui ;)
+It's quite easy to use ream with element-ui ;)

 ## Development